v3nko/classic-generator-w/README.md

 The last used generator mode and generated results history (limited) are preserved between app launches.

-App contains custom `SlidableView` view with a couple animation modes:

-* slide (up/down) animation
-* shake animation

-Slide animation is used for generator mode switching and generated result reveal.
-Shake animation is used for mode switching and generation errors indication.

 ## Concepts

 The project introduces multiple concepts that may be useful for Connect IQ app development.